 The character he played on Will & Grace, Beverly Leslie was created when Joan Collins who had previously appeared in one episode was asked to come back but refused.

 He acted in a series of on-tape ads for Blockbuster Video, in which a dog would retrieve videotapes from the shelves by title.

-Leslie was nominated and won the Emmy for Outstanding Guest Actor in a Comedy Series for Will & Grace in 2006.
+In 2006, Leslie won an Emmy Award for Outstanding Guest Actor in a Comedy Series playing Beverly Leslie on Will & Grace.

 Jailed for drunk driving, he once shared a cell with Robert Downey Jr.

 Claims his childhood heroes were Christopher Isherwood, Truman Capote, Tennessee Williams, and gay hustler boys.